Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Pilot Study

 Overall, the feedback from the participants were positive.
 They saw the value of such a tool for personal growth and improvement.
 We discuss the major findings below.

 \textbf{Usage patterns. } We noticed that participants sought the most help with vocabulary, followed by grammatical structure.
 On average, participants sought 4.2 explanations for vocabulary, 2.1 for comprehension, and 0.9 for grammar, per each passage within a document (see~\autoref{fig:userstudy-chart}A).
 We find that participants used the `help' button 1.6 times to identify all issues for a selected text.
 In contrast, participants sought specific explanation (that is either comprehension, grammar, or lexical terms) for a selected text 1.2 times (~\autoref{fig:userstudy-chart}B).

-Based on participants’ performance on a three-question TOEFL test, we provided a standard explanation when at most one error was made and a simplified version otherwise.
 While most participants found the feedback accessible, some users with lower TOEFL proficiency (4/15) reported that the responses were overly verbose and difficult to comprehend.

 \textbf{Post-study interview. }To begin with, All participants reported that LLM recommendations were beneficial, though they did not expect them to be completely error-free.
 Second, participants expressed a strong preference for the comprehension module (9/15) and the vocabulary module (8/15) among the deployed components.
 The comprehension module was utilized to decode lengthy, complex sentences.
 As one participant explained, \textit{``The comprehension component explains difficult parts by showing the sentence's intention and considering the passage's overall context.
 This helps people spot their misinterpretations.''}